NFPA 80: Fire Doors & Other Opening Protectives

 Field Modifications

-Field modifications that void the listing are inspection criterion 11 — and are among the most common findings on first-time inspections.
+Field modifications that void the listing are inspection criterion 11 — and routinely appear on inspectors' published deficiency lists.
 The general rule: modifications must be authorized by the door manufacturer's listing AND, where hardware is involved, the hardware manufacturer's listing.
 When in doubt, contact the door manufacturer.

 The 1-inch hole rule